School Counseling, M.Ed.

 The School Counseling internship is a 300-hour, 6-credit experience during which candidates take on greater responsibility for providing services to students and collaborating with other school personnel to create a positive environment for student development and success.
 Candidates typically engage in individual, small group, and large group counseling and development sessions on a broad range of topics (e.g., self-esteem, college choice, time and stress management) and participate fully in school counselor functions within the school and/or district including academic, personal-social, and career counseling; scheduling; transition services; test administration and analysis; and interventions prior to child study referrals.
 During the internship, candidates are mentored by school-based certified counselors and by GCU faculty members.
 The counseling interns are also supported by peers during the periodic seminars linked with the internship.

-Throughout the seminar and internship experiences, candidates maintain logs of their hours and journals documenting their experience.
-The journals include reflective essays that link theory to practice, analyze situations and consider options, and evaluate outcomes.
+Throughout the seminar and internship experiences, candidates maintain logs of their hours, case studies, and summaries of each domain of school counseling documenting their experience.
+The case studies include reflective essays that link theory to practice, analyze situations and consider options, and evaluate outcomes.

 Upon successful completion of the program of studies for the 48-credit graduate school counselor program, the student will earn a Master of Education (M.Ed.) degree, along with a State of New Jersey certification as a school counselor, and will have given evidence of the following program outcomes: